xdmushui/partner-center-sdk/develop/purchase-an-add-on-to-a-subscription.md

     var subscriptionOperations = partnerOperations.Customers.ById(customerId).Subscriptions.ById(subscriptionId);
     ```

 2. Use that interface to instantiate a subscription object.
-This gets you the parent subscription details, including the order id.
+This gets you the parent subscription details, including the order ID.

     ``` csharp
     var parentSubscription = subscriptionOperations.Get();